bpesquet/pytorch-tutorial/pytorch_tutorial/logistic_regression/README.md

 ### Parameter count

 The number of parameters for this model is equal to the number of entries multiplied by the number of classes.
-We must take into account the bias (entry always equal to 1).
+We must take into account the biases (additional entries always equal to 1).

 > The `get_parameter_count()` utility function was defined in a [previous example](../linear_regression/README.md#parameter-count).